ERICLuoYuu/New_BAI_DataAnalysis/python_4_flux_calculation.md

 Brilliant!
 You now have a single, clean DataFrame called df_final that contains everything you need: the high-frequency gas concentrations and the corresponding temperature and pressure for each measurement point.
 We are now fully prepared to move on to the flux calculation.

-## 2. Visualizing and Cleaning the Data
+## 2. Visualizing and cleaning the data
 Now that we have a single, merged DataFrame, our next step is to inspect the data quality.
 Raw sensor data from the field is almost never perfect.
 Visualizing it is the best way to diagnose issues like noise, drift, or outliers before we attempt any calculations.
 For this, we'll use plotly, a powerful library for creating interactive plots.
 ### 2.1 Creating a Reusable Plotting Function with Plotly
 Just as we did with data loading, we'll be plotting our time-series data multiple times.
 To make this efficient and keep our plots looking consistent, let's create a dedicated function.
 This function will take a DataFrame and some plot details as input and generate an interactive plot.